What is IAS Officer?

 - The board members have the right to ask questions related to the personal profile submitted by students along with the application form.

-List of Reference Books
+List of Reference Books for civil services exam preparation.

 - History of Modern India by Bipin Chandra